aibaribrayev/production-newsapi/Readme.md

 ### Scheduled statistical task
 - Daily at midnight a file statistics_date.csv containing the number of news for each source is created.
 The task is performed on multiple threads.
 For testing purposes only the number of threads is set to 1 per 10 sources.
 It can be increased  if needed.
+The implementation of the task is in file SourcesStatisticsService located at java/com/example/newsapi.